 Table of Contents

-Whether you’re running a retail business or your company is part of the service industry, there are many benefits for offering your customer base a mobile app to interact quickly and easily with your customer base.
+Whether you’re running a retail business or your company is part of the service industry, there are many benefits for offering a mobile app to interact quickly and easily with your customers.
 A mobile app provides a new way for your customers to conveniently connect with your brand, make purchases, or build a network of relationships.

-In fact, it seems that smartphone users prefer to use a company’s mobile app instead of their website on their phones, and according to Business2Community, 42% of the purchases made from their phones are made through mobile apps.
-The average mobile phone user has 30 apps downloaded on to their phones, and they spend more than 35 hours per month utilizing the apps.
+It seems that smartphone users prefer to use a company’s mobile app instead of their website on their phones, and according to Business2Community, 42% of the purchases made from their phones are made through mobile apps.
+The average mobile phone user has 30 apps downloaded on to their phones, and they spend more than 35 hours per month utilizing them.

-Before you make the commitment to creating a mobile app, you might want to learn more about what’s involved in the mobile app development lifecycle.
-There are a number of steps involved in the mobile app development lifecycle.
-You want to make sure you understand each step before beginning the process.
+So before you make the commitment to create a mobile app, you might want to learn more about what’s involved in the mobile app development lifecycle.
+There are a number of steps involved and you’d want to make sure you understand each step before beginning the process.

 Your app development team will consult with all relevant stakeholders during each stage of the app build and answer any questions that arise.
-Each step is essential for creating the best app possible from planning and testing to launching and maintaining the app.
-Here is a detailed look at each of the six steps involved in building your app.
+Each step is essential for creating the best app possible – from planning and testing to launching and maintaining the app.

 Mobile App Development Lifecycle in 7 Steps

 The mobile app development lifecycle can be boiled down to 7 stages.